 Marketing automation refers to the use of software to automate various marketing activities.

-You can choose to automate right from the process of identifying prospects to nurturing your leads, and converting them into a customer.
+You can choose to automate anything, right from the process of identifying prospects to nurturing your leads and converting them into customers.

-Marketing automation improves the efficiency of your sales funnel, as it makes sharing of information easy.
-It helps provides a seamless experience to your customers.
+A good marketing automation strategy improves the efficiency of your sales funnel, as it makes sharing of information easy — delivering exceptional customer support in the process.

 Why Does Marketing Automation Matter?

 Firstly, marketing automation can help increase efficiency, resulting in higher ROI.

 77% of businesses reported an increase in their conversions.
 30% of marketers identified saving time as the biggest benefit of marketing automation, followed by lead generation (22%), increase in revenue (17%), and customer retention (11%).

 Clearly, you can’t undermine the role of marketing automation in your business growth.